Glen Osmond Road and Fullarton Road Intersection Upgrade

 Once complete, the upgrade will improve travel times and road safety, increase intersection capacity and enhance network reliability.

 During the five year period between 2015 and 2019, at the intersection of Glen Osmond Road and Fullarton Road, there were 40 reported crashes at the intersection, consisting of eight minor injury crashes and 32 property damage crashes

-Project design work will continue in the coming months with early works anticipated to commence by early-2021.
-Major construction works are scheduled to commence in 2021, with project completion expected in mid-2022, weather permitting.
+Project design work will continue in the coming months.
+Major construction works are scheduled to commence early 2022, with the project completion expected in late 2022, weather permitting.

 The current proposed concept design has been developed based on the significant feedback received from the community during the planning phase of the project, as well as ongoing consultation with key project stakeholders.

 The current proposed concept design (below) is now ready for public comment.

 Extensive community and stakeholder consultation will continue throughout the early design and delivery phases of the intersection upgrade.

 Please note, this is an artist's impression for illustrative purposes only and not a final design.